Water Leaks

 - hot water systems and air conditioning units

-- look for damp, uneven brick paving and garden areas the may be moister and greener than expected.
+- damp, uneven brick paving and garden areas that may be moister and greener than expected.

 How to check for underground leaks